oeg-upm/llm4oe-slr/README.md

    - Peer-reviewed status
    - Abstract relevance to LLM-based ontology engineering
    This resulted in **46 papers**.
-   After further inspection, **12 papers were excluded** due to lack of alignment with our scope (marked with strikethrough in the spreadsheet), leading to **34 final included studies**.
+   After further inspection, **12 papers were excluded** due to lack of alignment with our scope or some were grouped with prior approaches, subsequently excluded because they overlapped.(marked with strikethrough      in the spreadsheet),

+leading to **34 final included studies**.

 5. **Final Inclusion**
-   These 30 papers form the core dataset for downstream analysis.
+   These 34 papers form the core dataset for downstream analysis.
    From them, we extracted **46 LLM-based OE activities**, summarized across the ontology development pipeline.

 ---